Pingimingi22/DanNet/README.md

 This manual is a brief explanation of how to use DanNet.
 For more indepth examples see my implementation program which has an example of a graphical client and a server.

+An example implementation project can be found at https://github.com/Pingimingi22/DanNet-Graphical-Implementation

 ## About
 DanNet is a networking library that uses a single UDP socket to send and receive packets.
 User's of DanNet can create their own packets that can contain a maximum size of 256 bytes.
 DanNet depends on